 1. Pathophysiology of Sleep Paralysis

-The complete pathophysiology of sleep paralysis, that is the physiological processes of this condition is still not completely understood by scientists, though there are some leading theories regarding its cause.
+The physiological processes of this condition are still not completely understood, though there are some leading theories regarding its cause.
 One such theory is based on the premises that sleep paralysis is a parasomnia and it is caused by overlapping of REM phase and waking up phase of the sleep.